Boycotts have a long and important history of contributing to progressive social change, as well as succeeding in their more immediate goals.

 2019

-MAY: Brunei announced that it would not impose the death penalty for those convicted of having annal sex, following boycott calls.
+MAY: Brunei announced that it would not impose the death penalty for those convicted of having anal sex, following boycott calls.
 The decision followed international condemnation of the country’s decision to roll out strict laws making anal sex, adultery and rape punishable by stoning to death.

 Celebrities such as Elton John and George Clooney had called for a boycott of the Dorchester Collection, a chain of hotels owned by the Sultan of the country, which includes The Dorchester and 45 Park Lane in London.1 Several large companies including JP Morgan and Deutsche Bank followed suit, telling their staff to avoid Brunei-owned hotels in the wake of the new laws.